NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

 Once finished, you can refine the bezier curve by adding control points with the :func:`addControlPointOnSegment(index,t)<NatronEngine.BezierCurve.addControlPointOnSegment>` function.
 You can then move and remove control points of the bezier.

-You can also slave a control point to a track using the :func:`slavePointToTrack(index,trackTime,trackCenter)<NatronEngine.BezierCurve.slavePointToTrac>` function.
+To get the position of the control points of the bezier as well as the position of the feather points, use the functions :func:`getControlPointPosition<NatronEngine.BezierCurve.getControlPointPosition>` and :func:`getFeatherPointPosition<NatronEngine.BezierCurve.getFeatherPointPosition>`.
+The *index* passed to the function must be between 0 and :func:`getNumControlPoints<NatronEngine.BezierCurve.getNumControlPoints>` -1.

+The *time* passed to the function corresponds to a time on the timeline's in frames.
+If it lands on a keyframe of the Bezier shape, then the position at that keyframe is returned, otherwise the position is sampled between the surrounding keyframes.

+To get a list of all keyframes time for a Bezier call the function :func:`getKeyframes()<NatronEngine.BezierCurve.getKeyframes>`.

-A bezier curve has several properties that the API allows you to modify:
+A bezier curve has several parameters that the API allows you to modify:

 	* opacity
 	* color